SanjayShetty01/PredictingOpeningPriceNifty50/README.md

 The relations between the variables seems to be complex rather than being a simple linear model.
 Hence we would start our model by using complex models.

+The models to be employed

+-K Nearest Neighour
+-Decision Tree
+-Random Forest
+-XGBoost
+-Neural Networks

 ##### KNN

 ![cmknn](https://github.com/SanjayShetty01/PredictingOpeningPriceNifty50/blob/main/imgs/cmknnHy.png)